janjaap/react-boilerplate-amsterdam-generator/README.md

 ### 1. Github user and repository name

-Press <Enter> or type 'Y' to enter repository details.
+Press &lt;Enter&gt; or type 'Y' to enter repository details.
 The repository name and Github user name will be used to set the Git remote.
 Press 'n' to skip.

 <dl>